Hidden secret destinations in Europe on a budget?

 4. The Azores, Portugal

-Portugal is definitely the hot flavor for Europe travel in 2017.
+Portugal is definitely the hot flavor for Europe travel these days.
 I recognized its sparkle all the way back in 1998.

 The Algarve is no longer a hidden secret or a budget destination in Europe, but the Azores is and it sounds just as divine.